energietransitie/needforheat-hardware-repository-template/README.md

-# Twomes hardware repository template
+#  Generic hardware repository template

-This repository contains the open hardware design files for the Twomes something device, which can be used as a [WeMos D1 Mini shield](https://www.wemos.cc/en/latest/d1_mini_shield/index.html), on top of a WeMos D1 Mini board, such as the [LilyGO TTGO T7 Mini32 V1.3 ESP32](https://github.com/LilyGO/ESP32-MINI-32-V1.3), which is based on an ESP32 SoC, or the [Wemos LOLIN D1 mini](https://www.wemos.cc/en/latest/d1/d1_mini.html), which is based on an ESP8266 SoC.

-The shield the function of the shield, e.g. "It can measure CO₂ concentration, relative humidity and temperature of a room".
+This is a template repository for hardware designs published by the Research Group Energy Transiton at Windesheim University of Applied Sciences.
+Replace items in this template with text appropriate for your repoo.
+In this seciton, also include a photo of the produced PCB and (if available) enclosure that you designed, showing that this repo can be used to fabricate this hardware.

 <img src="./images/pcb.jpg" width="600"  />